Hey/THORChain-Pause/README.md

 After building, you will find the thorchain-pause-bot executable file in the current directory.

-3. Running the THORChain Pause Bot
+3. Running the THORChain Pause
-   Before running the THORChain Pause Bot, ensure you have set the required environment variables:
+   Before running the THORChain Pause, ensure you have set the required environment variables:

 ```sh
 cp .env.example .env